Get a Crate. It makes house training incredibly easy.

 Don’t believe everything you read on the internet.
 Not all advice is good advice.
 Take everything with a grain of salt.

 Make sure everyone is on the same page.
 Discuss the puppy rules with your whole family.
 Figure out who will do what when.
 Pick one set of training cues and stick with them.
 With this being said, your entire family should all have the same one word command words that you as a family have agreed on.
 For example, you should all say “Potty” if you have chosen that command word for going potty.
-Some command words to use: outside, sit, stay, down, come, potty, ouch, walk, car, etc. Read our Basic Puppy Command post.
+Some command words to use: outside, sit, stay, down, come, potty, ouch, walk, car, etc. Read over the blog on Basic Puppy Commands.

 Play some puppy training games.